taurus-org/taurus/doc/source/users/ui/ui_colors.rst

 Taurus uses color codes on many of its widgets.
 Colors are used to represent two main things:

-- the state of a device
+- the state of a taurus device
 - the quality of (the reading of) an attribute.

 Taurus Device states are represented by the following colors: